maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 - How we try to map features from the [Open Asset Pricing Data Set](https://www.openassetpricing.com/data/) to factors used in the [paper on deep factor models]((https://arxiv.org/pdf/1901.11493.pdf)) is described [[here]](./static/Data/FactorDescription.md).

 # [References](#references)

-- The relvance propagation algorithm used is described in <a href=https://proceedings.neurips.cc/paper_files/paper/2019/file/16105fb9cc614fc29e1bda00dab60d41-Paper.pdf> Arjona-Medina, J. A., Gillhofer, M., Widrich, M., Unterthiner, T., Brandstetter, J., & Hochreiter, S. (2019).
-Rudder: Return decomposition for delayed rewards.
-Advances in Neural Information Processing Systems, 32.</a>.

-- We utilize the linear relevance propagation function by [Leila Arras](https://github.com/ArrasL/LRP_for_LSTM) next to our own methods to conduct LRP for LSTM layers.

 ---